thefirstofthe300/Showbot/README.md

 lines related to that plugin in `cinchize.yml`.
 Don't forget to also update the connection settings and your bot's name.

+*NOTE:* If you choose to configure a plugin it _MUST_ be disabled, otherwise the bot will fail to start.

 Lastly, you will need to create a `data.json` file.
 This file can be hosted by JBot's web server by putting it into `public/`, or can be hosted externally by setting the `DATA_JSON_URL` variable in `.env` to the URL.
 To learn more about